nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - the value must be a URI as specified in the following section which points to a JSON document as specified further below.

+Unless otherwise-specified, the encoding of the values must be the direct stream of bytes of the data being stored.
+For instance, an URI starting with `http:` will start with the 5 bytes `0x687474703a` (`h` is `0x68`, `t` is `0x74`, etc.).
+There is no implicit conversion to Michelson's binary format (`PACK`) nor quoting mechanism.

 ### Metadata URIs

 URIs are used here first to locate metadata contents, but the format may be reused